XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_WenyanHe.md

 * What tasks I worked on:
   - Found out what the project was all about
+  - Dabbled in use case analysis to grasp the big picture
   - Participated in discussion with teammate over design ideas
 * What I plan to work on next:
   - To get a clear handle on my assignment and responsibilities